-(25) "Construction and Demolition Landfill" means a landfill that receives only construction and demolition waste.
+(27) "Construction and Demolition Landfill" means a landfill that receives only construction and demolition waste.

+(28) "Conversion Technology Facility" means a facility that uses primarily chemical or thermal processes other than melting (changing from solid to liquid through heating without changing chemical composition) to produce fuels, chemicals, or other useful products from solid waste.
+These chemical or thermal processes include, but are not limited to, distillation, gasification, hydrolysis, pyrolysis, thermal depolymerization, transesterification and animal rendering, but do not include direct combustion, composting, anaerobic digestion, melting, or mechanical recycling.
+Mills that primarily use mechanical recycling or melting to recycle materials back into similar materials are not considered to be conversion technology facilities, even if they use some chemical or thermal processes in the recycling process.

-(26) "Corrective Action" means action required by the department to remediate a release of constituents above the levels specified in 40 CFR¦258.56 or OAR chapter 340 division 40, whichever is more stringent.
+(29) "Corrective Action" means action required by the department to remediate a release of constituents above the levels specified in 40 CFR¦258.56 or OAR chapter 340 division 40, whichever is more stringent.

-(27) "Cover Material" means soil or other suitable material approved by the department that is placed over the top and side slopes of solid wastes in a landfill.
+(30) "Cover Material" means soil or other suitable material approved by the department that is placed over the top and side slopes of solid wastes in a landfill.